heeryung/heeryung.github.com/pages/project.md

         <img src="http://heeryung.github.io/images/sns_2-2.png">
         </div>
         <div class="medium-9 columns">
-        <p> This work focuses on how to utilize human resources in social network including weak tie and strong tie.
-We suggest a recommendation model based on the idea that the person whom my reliable person relies on is reliable. </p>
+        <p> This work focuses on how human resources in social network, including weak tie and strong tie, are utilized.
+We suggest a model based on the idea that a person whom my reliable person relies on is also reliable.
+Based on trust as a feature, a new type of a social network is built. </p>
         </div>
     </div>